edge-servers/immunity-docs/user/vpn.rst

 We will be installing OpenVPN Server using
 `this ansible role Stouts.openvpn <https://github.com/Stouts/Stouts.openvpn>`_
-and then import the VPN configuration into OpenWISP.
+and then import the VPN configuration into Immunity.
 If you have already setup your VPN server or would like to install the VPN server via some other way, you can skip to
 `Step 4 <#importing-the-ca-and-the-server-ceritficate>`_